-21 Beginner Mixing Mistakes That Will Kill Your Mix!
+21 Beginner Mixing Mistakes

 Before signing with a record label, you’re by yourself in terms of finalizing your music.
 Owing to the price of studio time and professional mixing engineers, many producers begin off by mixing their tracks themselves.
 Truth to be told, mixing is an artwork that’s hard to master, however, there are many useful suggestions that may help you along the way, together with widespread pitfalls which can be best avoided.